Our categories

 Is the surface already painted?

-> In this case, sanding is mandatory to create the adhesion.
-It is done dry or wet*, with the grain recommended on the technical sheet of the paint that will be applied.
+> In this case, sanding is compulsory to create the grip.
+This can be done dry or wet*, with the grain recommended on the paint data sheet.
 By hand on curved surfaces, with a sanding block on flat surfaces.

 For sanding difficult areas, you can use a sanding sponge